Mizuna Microgreens (1oz)

 History:

-Mizuna (Brassica rapa var. nipposinica), or "water greens," is an ancient Asian leafy green believed to have originated in China before being cultivated extensively in Japan since the 8th century.
+Mizuna (Brassica rapa var. niposinica), or "water greens," is an ancient Asian leafy green believed to have originated in China before being cultivated extensively in Japan since the 8th century.
 Often called Japanese mustard greens or spider mustard, it became a staple in Kyoto's cuisine, prized for its mild, pepper-mustard flavor and feathery, serrated leaves.

 Flavor Profile: